 With respect to SQCO actions, an SQCO may receive a payment regarding remuneration or expenses relevant to an SQCO action, and there is no prohibition against contingency fees.
-However, the secretary general of the Consumer Affairs Agency confirms the amount or the calculation method of the remuneration or expenses above in the application procedure for the certification as an SQCO (articles 66(2)(viii) and 92 of the Special Act and article 3 of the Order for Enforcement of the Special Act), and certification in respect of a consumer organisation that intends to charge excessive fees may not be granted or may be rescinded (articles 65(4)(vi) and 86(1)(ii) of the Special Act).
-The Consumer Affairs Agency released a guideline that states that, in respect of the fees for the procedures after filing of proofs of claims, SQCOs should allocate more than half of collected monies to the delegating consumers.
+However, the secretary general of the Consumer Affairs Agency confirms the amount or the calculation method of the remuneration or expenses above in the application procedure for the certification as an SQCO (articles 66(2)(viii) and 92 of the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers (the Special Act) and article 3 of the Order for Enforcement of the Special Act), and certification in respect of a consumer organisation that intends to charge excessive fees may not be granted or may be rescinded (articles 65(4)(vi) and 86(1)(ii) of the Special Act).
+The Consumer Affairs Agency released a guideline that states that, in respect of the fees for the procedures after filing proofs of claims, SQCOs should allocate more than half of collected monies to the delegating consumers.